bugladen/NadekoBot/docs/guides/Docker Guide.md

 First time install might encounter a few errors along the way (Namely step 2, 3, 4, 5, 8), this is to be expected, as you do not have the settings/files set up.

 ## Step-by-step Explanation

+### 0. Going to the home directory

+**Command:** `cd ~`

+There has been an increase of users who's default folder is not set on the windows user folder, hence by doing this way, it'll force everyone at the same location.

 ### 1. Grabbing the latest build